sanderiw/triple-triad-game-inspiration/README.md

 ## Description

-A game inspired by the Triple Triad game from Final Fantasy VIII.
+A game inspired by the original Triple Triad minigame from Final Fantasy VIII.

 ## Technologies used